-Section 13-17 Deadly Force - Firearms, Failure to Qualify
+Section 13-18 Deadly Force - Firearms, Failure to Qualify

-- Should an officer fail to get a qualifying score on the written test, or fails to qualify with his issued service weapon(s) on the range, the firearms instructor shall immediately notify the Police Chief. - 2.
+- 1. Should an officer fail to get a qualifying score on the written test, or fails to qualify with his issued service weapon(s) on the range, the firearms instructor shall immediately notify the Police Chief. - 2.
 Upon notification of failure to obtain a qualifying score on either the test or the range, the Police Chief shall: - a.
-If the score is 70% but less than 80% have remedial training instruction given to the officer by a departmental firearms instructor and have the officer requalified/retested within 7 working days. - b.
-If the score is below 70%, immediately suspend the officer from enforcement duty, have remedial instruction given to the officer by a departmental firearms instructor and have the officer re-qualified/retested within 7 working days. - 3.
-At the discretion of the Chief of Police, an officer who fails to qualify after remedial training instruction is subject to termination following the 7 working day period.
+If the score is 70% but less than 80% allow the officer to attempt to requalify directly following the previous attempt.
+Only three attempts will be permitted on the day the officer is required to qualify.
+If the officer fails to achieve a department passing score for that weapon on any of the attempts, the officer will have remedial training/instruction given to them by a departmental firearms instructor.
+After remedial training/instruction the officer will be requalified/retested within 7 working days.
+The maximum score the officer can obtain on a reshoot is the minimum passing score for the weapon being tested.
+The actual requalifying/retesting score of the officer will be recorded but marked as such. - b.
+If the score is below 70% immediately suspended the officer from enforcement duty.
+The officer will have remedial instruction/training by a departmental firearms instructor and be requalified/retested within 7 working days.
+Remedial training will allow the officer three attempts to score a qualifying firearms score.
+At any time during the three rounds of remedial training the officer achieves a qualifying score, the passing score will be recorded as remedial and the training is concluded.
+If the officer fails to qualify after three attempts of remedial training, the officer shall be immediately suspended and shall surrender their firearm(s) and identification. - 3.
+The Police Chief will then make a final decision on additional firearms training or termination. - 4.
+Firearms instructors must qualify with a minimum of score of 90% on all firearms in order to maintain their firearms instructor certification.